Oscar Romero - your questions answered

 15 March 2018

-CAFOD celebrates the life of its former partner Blessed Oscar Romero.
+CAFOD celebrates the life of its former partner Saint Oscar Romero.
 He was beatified on 23 May 2015.
 15 August 2017 marked the centenary of his birth.
 On 7 March 2018, Pope Francis approved a miracle attributed to him, clearing the way for Romero to be canonised - officially recognised as a saint.
-The ceremony will take place on 14 October 2018.
+The ceremony took place on 14 October 2018.
 Find out more about Oscar Romero who continues to inspire our work.

 Who was Oscar Romero?